radhikasethi2011/awesome-business-ideas/README.md

 * create an AR app, where you can try on the clothes
 * Leverage AI to make notes in-air (Movement Tracking + Letter recognition + save to a text file)
 * Making the use of Augmented Reality to make studying more interactive, like Avalon Meta
+* Identifying illegal dumpsites, identify what product should go to which recycling bin
 ---
  FAQ
  --------------------